Noble Reincarnation

 Noble Reincarnation: Born Blessed, So I'll Obtain Ultimate Power (貴族転生 ～恵まれた生まれから最強の力を得る～, Kizoku Tensei: Megumareta Umare kara Saikyō no Chikara o Eru) is a Japanese light novel series written by Nazuna Miki and illustrated by kyo.
 It began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in February 2019.
 It was later acquired by SB Creative who began publishing it under their GA Novel imprint in September 2019.
 A manga adaptation illustrated by Hisui Hanashima and with composition by Kentaro Kurimoto began serialization on Square Enix's Manga Up! manga website and app in December 2019.
-An anime television series adaptation produced by CompTown is set to premiere in January 2026.
+An anime television series adaptation produced by CompTown premiered from January to March 2026.

+Plot

+A young man is reincarnated as Noah Ararat, the thirteenth prince of a powerful empire.
+Far removed from the line of succession, Noah spends his early years living freely in the fief granted to him.
+From a young age, he displays talent and strength, possessing an infinite level cap and a unique skill that allows him to absorb the abilities of those who swear loyalty to him.
+Raised in a noble environment with the best education and vast resources, Noah quickly grows in strength and influence.

+The political balance of the empire shifts when the Crown Prince dies before the Emperor, triggering a fierce struggle for succession among the remaining princes.
+Despite his low initial standing, Noah confronts his rivals directly, overpowering them through his superior abilities and growing number of allies.
+Navigating conspiracies and internal power struggles within the imperial court, Noah steadily consolidates authority as he makes his way towards the throne.